brunswyck/exquisite-corpse-patrick-brunswyck/README.md

 >When the tension notch down, they decided to hire a group of well-trained armadillos to defend their hole.
 >The task wouldn't be easy, since armadillos lived far away, in the hot dessert near El Paso.
 >But first they had to distract the fox outside the door so one of them could sneak out and look for the help.

+>The white-socked rabbit threw a carrot far from their hole. so, sly foxes will be distract from their hole.
+>When foxes see a carrot comming from the hole and they are going to chatch it. so, they run after a carrot.
+>When foxes distract outside the door then one of them sneak out and look for someone for help.